WolfySoCute/Mine-Imator-RPC/README.md

 [To download, go to the latest release page](https://github.com/WolfySoCute/Mine-Imator-RPC/releases/latest/)

 ## Build
-To bind the script into a single executable file, a `build.bat` script has already been prepared.
+To bind the script into a single executable file, a `build_onefile.bat` script has already been prepared.
 After all changes just run it.
 The `Mine-Imator RPC.exe` file will appear in the `dist` folder.